Published 31 Jan 2023

 What is a Kitchen Cleaning Checklist?

-A commercial kitchen cleaning checklist is used to assess if a commercial kitchen follows standard cleaning protocols.
 This checklist can be used by kitchen managers during regular kitchen inspections to ensure that kitchen equipment is properly cleaned and sanitized before and after use.
-Follow the steps below to get started on your kitchen cleaning checklist.
+Use this checklist to:

 - Check if employees, the equipment, and the kitchen facility itself adhere to hygiene and sanitary standards.